Do independent contractors need business insurance?

 If you handle sensitive customer information (even taking credit card payments) you might need to look into cyber liability insurance.

 A lot of people think that because they’re independent contractors, hackers wouldn’t bother messing with them.
 But you could actually be a bigger target because potential hackers are probably betting that you don’t have the same sophisticated security as larger companies.

-This is a common misconception.
-You can build a plan that fits your needs and provides coverage for only the risks you face and nothing more.
+Are you wondering if business insurance will cost you an arm and a leg?
+You’re not alone, but it’s a common misconception.
+You can build a plan that fits your needs and provides coverage for only the risks you face, and nothing more.
 The lower your risk of liability claims, the less the policy will cost you.
 So you’ll only pay for what you need, fair and square.

 How much you’ll end up paying for coverage depends on which policies you need.
 For example, many people could pay between $500 to $1,000 per year for a general liability insurance policy.

 But there are a lot of factors that determine how much you’ll actually pay for a liability policy.
 The size of your policy limits (the maximum amount an insurance company will pay for a loss) is a big one.
 For example, if you have a coverage limit of $500,000, your policy will be cheaper than if you purchased a policy with $2 million worth of coverage.
 The higher your coverage limits are, the more expensive the policy will be.

 Many other things will factor into your insurance cost– especially things like where you live and what you do in your profession.
 That’s why the best way to figure out exactly how much an insurance policy will cost you is to fill out a quick form about your business, and get a free quote.